Call for Papers Submission Guidelines

 • 90-minute session — workshop (highly-interactive session)

-9. Speaker Details —If the session has more than one speaker, PLEASE LIST THE PRIMARY SPEAKER FIRST, followed by additional speakers.
-Please note: only the primary speaker of a session will receive speaker compensation (outlined below).
+12. Speaker Details — If the session has more than one speaker, PLEASE LIST THE PRIMARY SPEAKER FIRST, followed by additional speakers.
+Please note: the primary and secondary speaker will receive different compensation packages (outlined below).

 Provide the following information for each speaker: